Skip to content

 Scalable.
 We’re built on Cloudflare using their globally distributed network.

 Smart.
-Real-time cache optimization via MCP.
+Real-time cache optimization via AI analysis.
 We analyze your cache patterns and auto-tune TTLs so you don’t have to guess.

 Simple.
 One API key.
 No Redis cluster to babysit.